artmg/lubuild/help/understand/layers-on-your-desktop.md

 Examples of the third application include Linux programs such as MPlayer, links2, Netsurf, fbida,[2] and fim [3] and libraries such as GGI, SDL, GTK+, and Qt, which can all use the framebuffer directly.

+#### Remote Frame Buffer protocol

+RFB is the technique that is used to send images from the frame buffer over the network to view the screen from a different computer.
+This is used by the VNC virtual network clients.
+See [Remote Desktop](https://github.com/artmg/MuGammaPi/wikiRemote-Desktop) for more about VNC servers and clients.
 ## Policy Kit

 The freedesktop.org Policy Kit was introduced for authorising actions on the desktop to specific users or groups, although it has actually been adopted and extended to more fundamental aspects of the operating system.
 For instance even Raspberry Pi OS Lite [uses it](https://forum.openmediavault.org/index.php?thread/41757-polkit-s-pkexec-component-identified-as-cve-2021-4034-pwnkit/&postID=299687#post299687) to allow non-privileged users to elevate privileges to reboot.
 And of course it is this ability that exploits like 'pwnkit' leverage.